raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 ### What you will make

 Here is an example of the kind of program you could make.
-Click **Run** to see the program in action.

 <iframe src="https://trinket.io/embed/python/069f6138f7?outputOnly=true&start=result" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>